 Introduction

-This guide will lead you through installing native ARM64 Gentoo Linux on Apple Silicon Mac (M1/M2/M3/M4).
+This guide will walk you through installing native ARM64 Gentoo Linux on Apple Silicon Mac (M1/M2 Series).

-Important Update: Thanks to the excellent work of the Asahi Linux project team (especially chadmed), there is now an Official Gentoo Asahi Installation Guide, and the installation process has been significantly simplified.
+Important Update: Thanks to the excellent work of the Asahi Linux project team (especially chadmed), we now have an Official Gentoo Asahi Guide, and the installation process has been greatly simplified.

 Guide Features:

-- Uses official Gentoo Asahi Live USB (no Fedora intermediate step needed)
+- Uses official Gentoo Asahi Live USB (No Fedora dependency)

-- Simplified version suitable for everyone (includes encryption options)
+- Simplified version suitable for everyone (includes encryption option)

-Target Platform: Apple Silicon Mac (M1/M2/M3/M4) ARM64 architecture.
-This guide uses the Asahi Linux bootloader for initial setup, then converts to a full Gentoo environment.
+Target Platform: Apple Silicon Mac (M1/M2 Series) ARM64 architecture.
+This guide uses Asahi Linux bootloader for initial setup, then converts to a full Gentoo environment.

 Required Steps: